Beauty and the Dynamic Dance of Great Posture

 Dance of Great Posture

 From physics, we learn that energy has mass and takes up space.
-To create a space or conduit for energy in the body, the body must be open and have flexibility, coordination, balance, strength, and freedom of movement.
+To create a space or conduit for power in the body, the body must be open and have flexibility, coordination, balance, strength, and freedom of movement.

 READ MORE :

 Perhaps we have even witnessed statues that, though inanimate, display symmetry, balance, and radiance in color features or posture.
-Maybe we remember a tree, flower, or rock formation that resonates with something inside of us.
-We feel inspired, comforted, intrigued by this beauty.
+Maybe we remember a tree, flower, or rock formation that resonates with something inside us.
+We feel inspired, comforted, and intrigued by this beauty.
 Nevertheless, we are indeed affected in some way.

-Again, what appeals to us as beauty is how light and energy have reflected the beholder’s eye, the distinguishing human characteristics of beauty are symmetry, movement, character, mind, body, and spirit.
+Again, what appeals to us as beauty is how light and energy have reflected the beholder’s eye; the distinguishing human characteristics of beauty are symmetry, movement, character, mind, body, and spirit.

-Mainly for Women: From the side view, the size and weight of the front of the body (including the front half of the head, the breasts, torso, and thighs) appears to be visually balanced with the weight of the arms and derriere.
+Mainly for Women: From the side view, the size and weight of the Front of the body (including the front half of the head, the breasts, torso, and thighs) appear to be visually balanced with the weight of the arms and derriere.
 The rib cage is open for men and women and appears wide at the top because the arms and shoulders hang behind the body’s midline.
 From the back view, the shoulder blades are about one thumb width away from the spine.
 The top of the chest and the top of the upper back are level Front-to-Back.
 Actual size and weight do not matter.
 The neck appears to lead straight up from the rib cage to balance the head evenly Front – to – Back.
-The jawbone is symmetrical Left – to – Right, in motion.
+The jawbone is symmetrical from Left – to – Right in motion.

 The arms and pelvis swing to balance the body on a dynamic central axis.
 When this occurs, the head appears to be riding in space; the dynamic dance of great posture is synonymous with what makes a person, male or female, beautiful to watch, radiant with character, charm, and personality.
 Of course, one is attracted to beauty.
 It is an instinct.
 It is also an instinct to be beautiful, feel happy, and feel blessed.